 is committed to believing the best rational, logical, and reasonable

-Jesus made.
-But these interventions are usually subtle or obscure if not
+promises that Jesus made.
+But these interventions are usually subtle or

-hidden, and are NOT EVER intended to convince.
-We should understand THAT
+obscure if not hidden, and are NOT EVER intended to convince.
+We should

-specific outcome is ALWAYS left in our personal domain of choice volition.
+specific outcome of belief is ALWAYS left in our personal domain of choice volition.